pjazdzewski1990/ScalaConsultants.github.io/_posts/20-03-2015-event-sourced-dice-game-part1.md

 I realize this post didn't cover all aspects in detail, I tried to focus on most important ones and I hope it puts some light on most of them.
 My goal was to give you a basic idea of how a CQRS/ES-based application could look like.

-As a reminder you can acces the full source code at [Github](https://github.com/LukasGasior1/event-sourced-dice-game).
+As a reminder you can access the full source code at [Github](https://github.com/LukasGasior1/event-sourced-dice-game).

 In the next part, we'll create a simple web application.
-We'll see how to combine REST API calls with event listening to create a decent user experiance.
+We'll see how to combine REST API calls with event listening to create a decent user experience.

 Stay tuned!